 A biometric system based on face recognition has multiple applications where it is required to verify the identity of users in digital environments.
 These are some of the most interesting and widely adopted by the industry:

 - Digital onboarding: remote customer registration processes require reliable verification of a person’s identity.
-For this purpose, facial recognition provides a useful tool not only to verify identity, but also to ensure that there is no fraud.
+For this purpose, facial recognition provides a useful tool not only to verify identity but also to ensure that there is no fraud, such as synthetic identity theft.
 Two examples of the integration of a digital onboarding system with facial recognition in the financial sector are Banco Continental’s Digital Account and Akisi App’s e-wallet.

-- Access to digital operations: during the digital onboarding process it is possible to securely store the user’s biometric traits so that this information can later be used to securely control access to different operations: digital payments, access to transport, collection of prizes in online gaming rooms, etc.
+- Access to digital operations: during the digital onboarding process it is possible to securely store the user’s biometric traits so that this information can later be used to control access to different operations securely: digital payments, access to transport, collection of prizes in online gaming rooms, etc.